kimballa/like-the-art/README.md

 * 7 - Hold for 1 second then release to exit admin mode.
 The first 3 signs flash 3 times and then admin mode ends.
 State is always reset to `RUNNING` on exit; if it's daylight, the sensor will then put the system into the `WAITING` state within one minute.
-* 8 - No function.
+* 8 - Calibrate the daylight sensor.
+In "neutral" calibration, the 6th LED sign will blink slowly.
+You can use the `4` and `6` buttons to shift the sensor threshold down (brighter light still counts as `DARK`) or up (must be even darker outside to trigger `DARK`) respectively.
+Default calibration is 640/1024 for dark, 580/1024 for light; the buttons move these thresholds up or down in 20/1024 increments up to +5 (740 and 680) or down to -5 (540 and 480).
+Up to five LEDs to the left or right of the 6th ("center") LED will blink to indicate the calibration level up to -5 or +5 clicks of 20/1024 each.
+The *last* LED on the sign will be lit if the sensor thinks it's DARK outside.
+The calibration level will persist across reboots.
 * 9 - Hold for 3 seconds then release to reboot the system.
 First 3 signs flash quickly five times and then the system is reset.
-The programmed brightness level will persist across system reboot or power-down events.
+The programmed LED brightness level and daylight sensor calibration will persist across system reboot or power-down events.

 ## Power level configuration